 AEMO said the rapid changes occurring in our supply mix, electricity demand and weather now require consideration whether aspects of the arrangements continue to be fit for purpose, and reflect the dynamic and evolving needs of future energy customers.

-It also said that the huge upsurge in uptake of rooftop solar and battery storage by households and businesses makes the current rules no longer fit for purpose.
+It also said that the huge upsurge in the uptake of rooftop solar and battery storage by households and businesses makes the current rules no longer fit for purpose.

 Audrey Zibelman makes recommendations to overcome challenges